Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

         else {
             context.res = {
                 status : 400,
-                body: "Record with this votingname can not be found.
-Please pass a votingname of an existing document in the request body"
+                body: { "message" : "Record with this id can not be found.
+Please pass a id of an existing document in the request body" }
             };
             context.done(null, context.res);
         }